A Starter Guide to Dutch Culture

 Traditional Dutch foods

 The more well-known Dutch dishes are warm due to the Netherlands’ cold winter.
-Stamppot for example, is a potato mash with ingredients like kale, endive, cabbage or sauerkraut.
+Stamppot for example, is a potato mash with ingredients like carrot, kale, endive, cabbage or sauerkraut.
 It is often served with meat.

 AVG’tje is a term for a Dutch dinner and stands for: Aardappel, Vlees, Groenten, or potato, meat and vegetables.
 Also, snacks are part of the Dutch national identity: stroopwafels (thin, round waffles with syrup), bitterballen and kroketten (a mash-up of meat products), Hollandse Nieuwe (raw herring) and French fries with mayonnaise.